KSM-development/wst-backoffice/README.md

 * Mapstruct
 * Lombok

-## Start the application local to use an in-memory H2 database
+## Start the application locally to use an in-memory H2 database
 * download the app
 ```
 git clone https://github.com/KSM-development/wst-backoffice.git